ginobaltazar7/66daysofdata/GenAI/free_courses/Applied_LLMs_Intro/part8_advanced_features.md

 ## TL;DR

-There are a number of complexities of deploying LLMs and managing them effectively throughout their lifecycle.
-A practice called 'LLMOps' which involves specialized practices, techniques, and tools tailored to the operational management of LLMs in production environments will be discussed.
+LLM's can be complex beasts.
+When deploying LLM's to prod, it is generally good practice to create an abstraction framework to ensure uptime and performance.

-LLM deployment lifecycle will next be examined in the context of operational efficiency.
-In depth coverage of the crucial components for deployment, namely Monitoring and Observability for LLMs, as well as Security and Compliance for LLMs will also be discussed.
+A practice called 'LLMOps' which involves specialized practices, techniques, and tools is usually employed.
+Doing so helps tailor their deployment and with any other technology product, apply layers for Monitoring, Observability, Security, Compliance.

 ## LLMOps, Deployment, Monitoring, and Security